Argonne-National-Laboratory/Arcond/README.md

 Using ArCond, any custom shell command (or a command sequence) defined in a submission script can be executed in parallel.
 For example, one can run multiple athena option files, perform user-specific tests, file merging etc. directly on the Linux boxes.
 Also, one can run any custom program defined in a shell script.
 In addition:

 ArCond has a perfect debugging, which allows to check and resubmit jobs for a particular node, or even run failed jobs on the same node where they fail.
-    Combines and merge outputs.
+Arcond can combine and merge outputs, contains tools for administrators which allow to monitor a small cluster via ssh tunneling, redistribute data uniformly between different cluster nodes, run any shell command on all cluster nodes, and it is scalable (since network is not used at runtime).

-    Contains tools for administrators which allow to monitor a small cluster via ssh tunneling, redistribute data uniformly between different cluster nodes, run any shell command on all cluster nodes.
+ArCond program was used at ANL-HEP in 2008-2015 to process terabytes of data from the LHC experiments (ATLAS) on a daily basis, to generate Monte Carlo models, NLO QCD calculations and more.
-    Infinitely scalable (since network is not used at runtime)
+All of this is done using relatively small Tier3 resources.

-Presently, the ArCond program is used at ANL to process terabytes of data on a daily basis, to generate Monte Carlo models, NLO QCD calculations and more.
-All of this is done using relatively small Tier3 resources (20%FTE, a few computer boxes).
+S.Chekanov (ANL)